MicrosoftDocs/sdk-api/sdk-api-src/content/ctfutb/nf-ctfutb-itflangbaritemmgr-additem.md

 </dl>
 </td>
 <td width="60%">
-The method was successful.
-Silently ignored calls will also return this status.
+The method was successful (silently ignored calls also return this status).

 </td>
 </tr>